 International students (including group students) must have appropriate and current medical and travel insurance while in New Zealand.

-For more information and to download a copy of the code of practice administered by the NZQA, please follow this link: Code of Practice for the Pastoral Care of International Students
+For more information and to download a copy (PDF) of the code of practice administered by the NZQA, please follow this link: Code of Practice for the Pastoral Care of International Students

 The Code sets standards for educational providers to ensure that: